 A desk phone, $600 and one very wacky photograph.
-It’s just about all Ben Bressler had about 25 years ago, when the idea to create Natural Habitat Adventures was still just flickering in the back of his mind.
+That’s just about all Ben Bressler had more than 25 years ago, when the idea to create Natural Habitat Adventures was still just a flicker in the back of his mind.
 Who could predict that this little start-up would one day evolve into a world leader in nature travel?

 Now, in a brand-new book titled An Adventurous Nature: Tales from Natural Habitat Adventures, the company’s founder and director explains how “It All Started with a Seal.”